Anglo-Viking treaty of 994: Peace treaty of 991

 After the Vikings defeated the English at the Battle of Maldon (11 August 991), a series of Viking raids occurred throughout areas of the south of England.
-This continued torment of the English people led King Æthelred to sign a peace treaty with the Vikings, in which the king promised provisions and the payment (referred to as Danegeld) of £10,000 in return for the Vikings to cease their assaults on the English and for their support against any other possible enemy attacks upon the land.
+This continued torment of the English people led King Æthelred to sign a peace treaty with the Vikings, in which the king promised provisions and the payment (referred to as Danegeld) of £10,000 in return for the Vikings to cease their assaults on the English and for their military support against any enemy attacks upon the land.
 The most influential leader among the Vikings appears to have been Olaf Tryggvason, who would later become king of Norway.
 Ultimately, the agreement failed, and Viking raids resumed not long after.

 Terms of the 994 treaty

 Æthelred II once again attempted to broker peace with the Viking forces in 994, after heavy raiding had taken place throughout the year.
 This new treaty (often referred to as II Æthelred) was made between Æthelred and three leaders of the Norwegian Viking armies, called Guthmund Steitason, Josteinn and Olaf Tryggvason (referred to as Anlaf in the original document).
 Just as had been the case in the treaty of 991, the Vikings were asked to offer their protection against other forces who threatened the peace in England, including attacks launched by other Vikings.
 The raiders were once again paid tribute, though this time the sum of Danegeld was £16,000.
-The treaty also contained an amnesty clause, whereby all past violence was forgiven, as the treaty stated 'all the slaughter and all the harrying and all the injuries which were committed before the peace was established, all of them are to be dismissed, and no one is to avenge it or ask for compensation'.
+The treaty also contained an amnesty clause, whereby all past violence was forgiven, as the treaty stated "all the slaughter and all the harrying and all the injuries which were committed before the peace was established, all of them are to be dismissed, and no one is to avenge it or ask for compensation".
 This was one of the first texts produced before 1200 that specifically stated that neither party could ask for redress (compensation) for any previous offense.

 The agreement also made clear how any further disputes would be settled, as it stated that if the English killed more than eight Viking men, this would be considered a breach of the peace and a proclamation of war.
 Meanwhile, if a member of the Viking army murdered an English subject, they alone would be outlawed, indicating that King Æthelred was prepared to make substantial compromises to achieve peace and military assistance.